garrett928/collective-homelab-stacks/README.md

     - I make use of the [community helper scripts](https://community-scripts.github.io/ProxmoxVE/scripts?id=ubuntu2504-vm) to install a docker VM.
         - If you use the community helper scripts make sure you follow the post install steps in the `cloud init` tab to set the user, password, and ip settings.
         - I use `ip=dhcp, ip6=dhcp` in the IP config field of cloud init.
 Then I'll assign a static IP from my router.
+        - Make sure you put the ssh key of the machine to use as well.
         - Click regenerate image and then restart the machine to finalize the VM creation.
-- Ansible installed on the ansible host
+- Ansible installed on the ansible host.

 ### Setting up ansible